U.S. housing starts hit one-year low in September

 Investment in homebuilding contracted at a 7.3 per cent annualized rate in the second quarter, the steepest drop in nearly seven years.
 As a result, housing subtracted three-tenths of a percentage point from gross domestic product in the April-June quarter.

+Unemployment is at more than a 16-1/2-year low of 4.2 per cent, wages are rising steadily and mortgage rates remain close to historic lows.
+A report from the Mortgage Bankers Association on Wednesday showed applications for loans to buy a house rose 4 per cent last week from a week earlier.

-While economists expect housing starts to rebound in the fourth quarter, they caution that rebuilding in the areas devastated by the hurricanes could pull scarce labor away from other parts of the country and limit gains.
+Economists expect housing starts to rebound in the fourth quarter, but they caution that rebuilding in the areas devastated by the hurricanes could pull scarce labor away from other parts of the country and limit gains.
 The reconstruction effort is also pushing up prices of building materials.

+Rebuilding after fires destroyed homes in parts of California was also expected to worsen labor shortages and drive up the cost of materials.
 A survey on Tuesday showed confidence among homebuilders rising to a five-month high in October, though concerns about labor and land shortages lingered.

 Single-family homebuilding, which accounts for the largest share of the housing market, fell 4.6 per cent to a rate of 829,000 units in September.
 That was the lowest level since May.